 Jenkins Reports

-Jenkins’ Reports provide great out of the box intelligence and visualization.
+Jenkins’ Reports provide great out-of-the-box intelligence and visualization.
 Let's take a look at them:

 Performance Trend Report